Purina Presents: Meet Zuzu Lollipop in Pet of the Week

 SPRINGDALE, Ark.
-(KNWA) — There’s a sweet black-and-white kitty you can meet now at the Springdale Animal Shelter — meet Zuzu-Lollipop in Pet of the Week!
+(KFTA) — There’s a sweet black-and-white kitty you can meet now at the Springdale Animal Shelter — meet Zuzu-Lollipop in Pet of the Week.

-Zuzu-Lollilpop, surrendered to the shelter by her owner when she was unable to take care of her anymore, is one funny kitty.
+Employees say Zuzu-Lollilpop, surrendered to the shelter by her owner when they were unable to take care of her anymore, is one funny cat.

 She has a bit of a wonky front foot due to an old injury, but it doesn’t seem to bother her at all.